In most situations, inheriting a legacy is a good thing, but not in IT.

 1. They still work and get the job done

 Quite a few of us follow this saying to the very core.
-So, if there’s an application that hasn’t gone down in many years of its existence, there’s no reason to abandon or replace it.
-Even if we get to do it at the cost of no further upgrades and modernization.
+So, if there’s an application that hasn’t gone down in many years of its existence, there’s no reason to abandon or replace it, even if it means no further upgrades or modernization.

 Customized legacy applications supporting essential business processes are hard to replace.